Deal-breakers first

 Every sequence is generated for your specific deck.
 Two pre-seed B2B SaaS decks with the same VaultScore can have different Step 1s because the underlying gap is different.

-The Coach reads your scores, your previous Action Plan context, what you have already tried, and which fixes moved the score for similar deck patterns.
-The order answers one question: given everything known about this deck, which fix has the highest unlock value with the lowest effort?
+The Coach reads your scores, your previous Action Plan context, what you have already tried, and which fixes moved after reruns.
+The order answers one question: given everything known about this deck, which fix should come first?

 When you re-analyze after a fix, the plan re-sequences.
 What was Step 3 can become Step 1 if the score moved unexpectedly.
 What was Step 1 can disappear entirely if the fix was clean.

 Not a checklist.
-The plan adapts after every revision.
+The plan adapts after meaningful reruns and recorded progress.

 Not generic.
-Every step should have a specific target, an estimated time, and a named unlock.
+Every step should have a specific target and a reason it belongs in the order.
 Improve traction is a generic recommendation.
-Fix Slide 7's traction source · ~30 min · unlocks Investor Visible is what the Action Plan is trying to do.
+Fix Slide 7's traction source because the claim is unverified is the kind of recommendation the Action Plan is trying to produce.

 Not a substitute for judgment.
 The plan recommends.
 You decide.
 If you have context the plan does not have, such as an investor preference or internal constraint, override it and the Coach can adapt to the order you actually work in.